 — Bruce Van Horn (@BruceVH) October 21, 2016

 What is a distant girlfriend or wife?

-My wife on the other hand is a hard nut to crack.
+My wife, on the other hand, is a hard nut to crack.
 She likes being alone.
 And she likes calling her own shots without being accountable to anyone else.

 She posted an article not too long ago that really sums her up (briefly, but succinctly).
-That blog post was entitled What It Means To Love A Girl Who Is Used To Being On Her Own and it was a good refresher for me.
+That blog post was about What It Means To Love A Girl Who Is Used To Being On Her Own and it was a good refresher for me.